Valaa-Technologies/valaa-vault/DEVOPS.md

 > `valos-vault-4.4.2`: A Valaa `authority` can contain Valaa
 > `partitions` and must provide a mechanism for accessing event logs
-> and blob content as well as for accepting and authorizing incoming
+> and bvob content as well as for accepting and authorizing incoming
 > commands into authorized partition events.

 Authorities are usually live deployments on some infrastructure and